JasonHyun/MiFoodTech/design/team-contract.md

 4. How will we communicate and work with our client?

     - communicate via email, work with client via Zoom meetings + email (update after first client mtg)
+    - we will respond to client emails within 24 hrs of receiving them.

 5. What roles will we create?
 Include a description of exactly what each role is responsible for. (**NO "CODER" OR "DESIGNER" ROLES!**)